 As the sun drops lower in the sky, families gather at Parque de la Familia in Cochabamba to spend an evening together.
-We really admire the strong family values we saw in Bolivian culture.
+We really admire the value placed on spending time with family in Bolivian culture.
 We were staying at an Airbnb nearby, and the young boy that lived there showed us and another couple this popular local hangout spot.
 He comes here often to get ice cream with friends or spend time with his mom.

 Tour Needed: No

 Park Hours: Tuesday through Sunday 3 p.m. – 10 p.m.
-The Aguas Danzantes show starts at 8 p.m.
+The first Aguas Danzantes show starts at around 8 p.m. and there is another around 9 p.m.

-What to Bring: Camera, cash, water-friendly shoes, towel and swimsuit if you’re planning on going through the fountains.
+What to Bring: Cash, water-friendly shoes, towel and change of clothes if you’re planning on going through the fountains.

 Our Visit to Parque de la Familia

-We paid the eight Bolivianos per person to get into the park and walked around the grounds as we waited for the water show to begin.
+We paid the entrance fee to get into the park and walked around the grounds as we waited for the water show to begin.
 It became completely dark out, and the colorful water features lit up the park.
 Each fountain has a different feature/shape, and the colors continuously change.

 Check out our post on more things to do in Cochabamba!